 – Mix jam with Schnaps (optional); spread jam all over the dough (2mm thick).

 – Take remaining dough, roll it.
-Either cut star cookies, or make a grid which will be placed on top of the jam.
+Either cut star cookies, or place dough stripes like a grid on top of the jam.

 – For the wash: Whisk the other egg with a fork in a bowl.
-Brush it over the dough grid.
+Brush it over the stripes.

 – Pre-heat oven.